The City of Abbotsford’s Special Event Team can help with the safety and success of your outdoor public event.

 Cheques are payable to the “City of Abbotsford” and may also be mailed to:

-Attention: Community and Special Events - 5th Floor Abbotsford City Hall 32315 South Fraser Way Abbotsford, BC V2T 1W7
+Attention: Community and Special Events - 3rd Floor

-We value your feedback and ask that you please complete our post-event wrap sheet and submit it to the Special Events Team.
+We value your feedback and ask that you please complete our post-event wrap sheet.

 All public Non-Farm Use events on agricultural land must go through a permitting process: